nephomaniac/sos_vag_env/README.md

     git lfs install
     git lfs clone git@bitbucket.org:smartrg/srg-sources.git /opt/srg-sources
 ```
+Notes:
-(Note: You can have multiple srg-source dirs, just make sure you edit the Vagrant file to sync
+    1) You can have multiple srg-source dirs, just make sure you edit the Vagrant file to sync
     the correct one to the VM.
 See this line:
- config.vm.synced_folder "/opt/srg-sources", "/opt/srg-sources", create: true)
+    config.vm.synced_folder "/opt/srg-sources", "/opt/srg-sources", create: true.
+    2) The bootstrap.sh script 'should' attempt to clone this repo if this dir doesnt exist on the host, and it 'should' end up on your the
+    host sync'd dir ...but hasn't been tested yet.

 ## Step#4) Setup SSH for git, etc..